rliou92/umonitor/README.md

 For Arch Linux users there is an AUR package [here](https://aur.archlinux.org/packages/umonitor-git/).

 # Usage

+**Announcement: Breaking changes have been implemented 8/05/16**

+1. I have renamed the configuration file from `umon2.conf` to `umon.conf` because that extra '2' is unnecessary.
+1. The program daemonizes itself when called with `--listen`, so do not run the program in the background while called with the `--listen` flag anymore.

+**End announcement**

 * Setup your monitor resolutions and positions using `xrandr` or related tools (`arandr` is a good one).
 * Run `umonitor --save <profile_name>`.
 * Run `umonitor --listen` to begin automatically applying monitor setup.